-Why to leave out an important tool ‘Terminal’ not polished?
+Why leave out an important tool ‘Terminal’ not polished?
 Juno’s Terminal will have options for light and dark background colors.
-Also notice the font size changing “-” and “+” buttons.
+Also, notice the font size changing “-” and “+” buttons.

 Apart from performance improvement due to lots of code cleanup, Photos app will have a dark style in both the viewer and library modes, so that you can focus on your photos more.

 Also included is the full HiDPI support for both thumbnails and single photo views.
-HiDPI is something elementary OS have been focusing a lot since beginning.
+HiDPI is something elementary OS has been focusing a lot since the beginning.
 This will make your pictures look crisp regardless of display density.

 4. Night Light Mode